-Associate Dean for Experiential Learning, Director of Clinical Programs and Clinical Professor of LawSend a Message
+Associate Dean for Experiential Learning for the Law School; Director of Clinical Programs and Clinical Professor of LawSend a Message

 Kim M. McLaurin received her undergraduate degree from Hampton University and she is a graduate of Brooklyn Law School.
 Following law school graduation, Professor McLaurin accepted a position at the Legal Aid Society of New York City and was employed in various legal positions within the Legal Aid Society until June 2008.
 Professor McLaurin most recently served as the Attorney in Charge of the Juvenile Rights Division within the Queens Office of the Legal Aid Society.
 In this position, Professor McLaurin was responsible for the operation of an interdisciplinary trial office of approximately forty staff members.
 Professor McLaurin was directly responsible for the office’s representation of children involved in Family Court matters, including juvenile delinquency and child protective cases.